Humanities & Arts Requirement

-In addition, you may consult the descriptions of inquiry seminars and practicums (.pdf, 587kb), which the HUA department updates every C-term for the following academic year.
+In addition, you may consult the current descriptions of 2014-2015 Inquiry Seminars and Practicums and the 2015/2016 Inquiry Seminar and Practicums.
+The HUA department updates the listing every C-term for the following academic year.
 The registration form can be found here (.pdf, 4.2mb).
 HUA brochure

 Using the Requirement to Prepare for off-Campus IQPs

 Thinking of Going Off Campus for IQP?
 Have you thought of Humanities and Arts courses to help prepare you?
 What about designing a related project for your Inquiry Seminar?
 Or a minor in International Studies or American Studies?
 Opportunities in HUA